Meet the Senior Associate Deans

 Beyond Mount Sinai, Dr. Stern has been a member of the American College of Obstetricians and Gynecologists District II Legislative Committee since 2015.
 Through this work, she has gained insight and influence in gender equity and related policy development.

-Amy S. Kelley, MD, MSHS, Senior Associate Dean for Gender Equity in Research Affairs, has a deep understanding of gender equity challenges and opportunities, as well as metrics to assess equity and impact of interventions.
-In her new role, she will work to advance gender equity and diversity in the research arena at Mount Sinai and promote our national reputation for scientific excellence and academic leadership.
+Jenny J. Lin, MD, MPH, Senior Associate Dean for Gender Equity in Research Affairs, has a deep commitment to helping to overcome gender equity challenges and promote opportunities to improve gender equity.
+She has been Director of Strategic Initiatives with the Office of Gender Equity for the past year and in her new role, she will continue to work to advance gender equity and diversity in research arenas at Mount Sinai and promote our national reputation for scientific excellence and academic leadership.

-Dr. Kelly received her medical degree from Weill Cornell Medical College and her Master of Science in Health Sciences from the University of California, Los Angeles.
-She completed a residency in internal medicine and a fellowship in geriatric medicine at New York Presbyterian-Weill Cornell Medical Center.
+Dr. Lin received her medical degree from Harvard Medical School and her Master of Public Health from Columbia University.
+She completed a residency in internal medicine at Beth Israel Deaconess Medical Center in Boston.